Graphics in Silverlight 5 - Part V

 This article continues from the earlier parts of this series: Graphics in

-Silverlight 5 - Part I-IV.
+Silverlight 5 - Part I, II, III, IV.
 In this artice, we will look at 3-D graphics in

 Silverlight.
 Unlike WPF, Silverlight does not include comprehensive support for

 3-D graphics.
 Support for 3-D graphics is limited in Silverlight.
 So let's now

 see what is available and how to use it.

 You can apply 3-D effects to any UIElement in Silverlight through a feature

 called perspective transforms.
 Through perspective transforms, you can create an

 illusion as though you were rotating or moving your objects in 3-D.

 You can apply a perspective transform to a UIElement by setting the Projection